oejennings/meet/README.md

 **Feature 6: Display Charts Visualizing Event Details** As a user,
-I should be able to display a chart visualizing event details So that I can see a chart with the number of events in each city
+I should be able to see a chart visualizing upcoming events in each city So that I can know what events are organized in which city
 - Scenario 1: Show a chart with the number of upcoming events in each city.
 	- Given: the user is on the events page
 	- When: the user click to see a chart of the upcoming events in each city